The most Iconic Treks in Nepal

 Dolpo to Jomsom or Upper Mustang (Dolpo region)

 The epic Dolpo to Jomsom or Upper Mustang trip lasts three to four weeks.
 From the Juphal airport, head north to Phoksundo Lake (you can also go through Do Tarap), over the Sehu La (5,160m), to Shey Gompa, and then east, up and over several significant 5,000m-plus passes, across the barren high-altitude desert.
-The only other people you'll encounter are the sporadic flock herders and traders returning from Tibet with yak caravans.
+The only other people you'll encounter are the sporadic flock of herders and traders returning from Tibet with yak caravans.

 Trek duration: 21-30 days